1. The Marae is the center of the Maori community

 9. A pepeha is a way to introduce yourself in Maori

 Each pepeha is different for each person.
-You share what county and state you are from and what ocean, mountain, and river you are near by your home.
+You share what country and state you are from and what ocean, mountain, and river you are near by your home.
 You can also share what tribe and marae you are from.
-If you’re not Marae, you can explain where your roots are from because you might not have a tribe.
+If you’re not Maori, you can explain where your roots are from because you might not have a tribe.
 This information is told before your last and first name.
 The point of a pepeha is to share how you got to this place.
 And the story doesn’t start with yourself but with where you come from, where you call home.

 10. Whānau refers to family

 Whānau refers to family, but it’s more complex than that.
 Whānau is a layered dynamic that is based on the Maori world view.
 The whānau is responsible for the history, traditions, ideals, and values of the marae and the people.
 It can encompass the immediate family of any individual to the people who belong in your tribe.
 Everyone is connected in the whānau genealogy, spirituality, and dedication to the marae and tribe.
 My marae in Auckland allowed me to become whānau with the people in New Zealand.
 Each song and dance I performed made me feel closer to the whānua, and deepened my understanding and respect for the Māori culture.
 I was welcomed and became a part of the whānua.
 This feeling of family and home never left.